 Having children doesn’t have to limit our adventures.
 If given the chance, our children will out-do us with their curiosity and flexibility every time.

 Our son Caspian was born in December 2016, and he doesn’t know anything other than life on the road.
 Every person is a friend he hasn’t met yet.
 He doesn’t know a stranger.
 He is brimming with curiosity and always up for something new.

-RV travel with Caspian sometimes requires extra planning.
-And it definitely cuts into that hot nightlife we used to have.
-But overall, his presence in our family encourages us to slow down, savor the little things, and laugh often.
+RV travel with Caspian from 2016-2021 sometimes required extra planning.
+And it definitely cut into that hot nightlife we used to have.
+But overall, his presence in our family has encouraged us to slow down, savor the little things, and laugh often.

 I can’t remember the moment I decided to cloth diaper in an RV.
 It wasn’t something I planned for years before having #BabyNomad.
 But during the inevitable nesting phase of

 Making Room for a One Year Old in an RV

 I have no data to prove this, but I think children are the second most common reason people decide not to RV.
 The first reason would be money–being unsure how

 After 4 Years of Full-time RVing, What Do We Get as Christmas Gifts?

 Arguably the greatest transition when becoming a full-time RVer is the shift from many possessions to few possessions.
 Before purchasing our 2004 Tiffin Phaeton and hitting the road in February